 Scoring and Database selection.
 The ability of a cloud provider to maintain its SLA guarantees heavily depends on the scoring.
 To this end, it is crucial for the provider to select database configurations that indeed fulfill the requirements, i.e., consistently achieve high scores.
 One line of further research therefore is the estimation of future scores based on historic metrics.
 The scoring could then be adapted to prefer selections that have expected high scores in the future.
 There are many potential statistical and machine learning techniques to achieve this.
-For instance reinforcement learning (e.g., Q-learning [Dut11]) could be used to learn from past selection decisions based on the utility achieved.
+For instance reinforcement learning (e.g., Q-learning [Dut11]) could be used to learn from past selection decisions based on the utility achieved for the provider (i.e., minimizing SLA violations and maximizing resource utilization).

 Workload Management and Multi-Tenancy.
 The persistence mediator could improve performance by actively scheduling requests.
 Requests that pertain to throughput-oriented annotations can be improved by batching while latency-sensitive requests can be scheduled to experience minimum queuing delays.
-This workload management has to take place at a per-database-level and depends on the multi-tenancy strategy employed by the mediator to ensure sufficient isolation between tenants.
+This workload management has to take place at a per-database-level and depends on the multi-tenancy strategy (e.g. private process or private schema) employed by the mediator to ensure sufficient isolation between tenants.

 Polyglot Setups.
 As a practical question, future work needs to consider which system setups might provide optimal polyglot persistence functionality.
 For our experiments, Redis was used as an on-demand caching layer.
 Many other combinations are useful, too.
-For instance, object stores like S3 can be used to store blob data, while shared-nothing file systems such as HDFS could be used for fields with analytic potential, leveraged through platforms such as Hadoop and Spark.
-Wide-column stores (e.g., HBase) and table stores (e.g., DynamoDB) can similarly be used to store analyzable, structured, write-heavy data.
+For instance, object stores (e.g., S3) can be used to store blob data (e.g., images), while shared-nothing file systems such as HDFS and Tachyon could be used for fields with analytic potential, leveraged through platforms such as Hadoop and Spark.
+Wide-column stores (e.g., HBase, Accumulo) and table stores (e.g., DynamoDB) can similarly be used to store analyzable, structured, write-heavy data.